Just Kampers Insurance FAQs

 If a car is currently not in use, it will still need to be taxed unless it is declared as SORN with the DVLA.

-The amount of car tax you need to pay depends on variables such as CO2 emissions, fuel type and engine size.
+The amount of car tax you need to pay depends on variables such as CO2 emissions, fuel type, and engine size.
 As previously stated, electric vehicles are exempt, but hybrids are not.
-However, they may have a lower tax expense as they emit less emissions than petrol or diesel cars.
+However, they may have a lower tax expense as they emit fewer emissions than petrol or diesel cars.

 The government provides data and tools to help calculate your VED.